 What are some data migration strategies?

-If your organization needs to start preparing for a data migration, the first step is determining which approach is right for your project.
+If your organization needs to prepare for a data migration, the first step is determining which approach is right for your project.
 Your main priority is to ensure you’re choosing a data migration strategy that will run smoothly and maintain data integrity with minimal to no setbacks.

 Big bang migration

-This strategy, similar to its namesake, refers to an all-at-once approach: you initiate a complete migration of your data assets in one operation, in the smallest possible time frame.
+Big bang migration refers to an all-at-once approach—you initiate a complete migration of your data assets in one operation, in the smallest possible time frame.

-When big bang data migration is underway, systems and platforms will be down and unavailable to customers, employees, and any other users.
-Because of the downtime, it’s best to schedule a big bang migration overnight, during a legal holiday, or on a weekend when the data won’t be needed.
+When big bang data migration is underway, systems and platforms might be down and unavailable to customers, employees, and other users.
+It’s best to schedule a big bang migration overnight, during a legal holiday, or on a weekend when the data won’t be needed because of the likely and sometimes necessary downtime.

-This type of migration allows companies to complete data migration in a short time frame, which enables a quick turnaround.
-Similarly, users won’t have to work with the original and new systems simultaneously while waiting for the data to be transferred.
+This type of migration allows companies to complete data migration quickly, which enables a faster turnaround.
+Users will not have to work with the original and new systems simultaneously while waiting for the data to transfer.

-However, this approach does have some drawbacks, including higher costs and an increased risk of failure.
-As mentioned, while your systems are moving, your users won’t have access to the database, which can also hurt productivity if the organization is unable to schedule the migration during downtime.
+However, this approach does have some drawbacks, including higher costs and an increased risk of complication.
+As mentioned, while your systems are moving, your users may not have access to the database, which can hurt productivity if the organization is unable to schedule the migration during company downtime.

-Smaller companies or those with small amounts of data will probably have the most success with big bang migration.
+Smaller companies or those with small amounts of data have the most success with big bang migration.

 Trickle migration